What is Intrapersonal Conflict?

 Intrapersonal conflicts take one of several forms:

 - approach-avoidance, and

-We look at the central features of each, one by one:
+We'll spend the remainder of this entry looking at the central features of each, one by one.

 As a simple example, imagine choosing an item from a dessert menu and being torn between the chocolate brownie sundae and the strawberry cheesecake.